Bunny Berigan: Fame

 Berigan left Goodman to return again to freelancing as a recording and radio musician in Manhattan.
 During this time (late 1935 and throughout 1936), he began to record regularly under his own name, and he continued to back singers such as Bing Crosby, Mildred Bailey, and Billie Holiday.
 He spent some time with Tommy Dorsey's orchestra in late 1936 and early 1937, working as a jazz soloist on Dorsey's radio program and on several records.
 His solo on the Dorsey hit recording "Marie" became one of his signature performances.
 In 1937, Berigan assembled a band to record and tour under his name, picking the then-little known Ira Gershwin–Vernon Duke composition "I Can't Get Started" as his theme song.
+The 1937 recording of the song was released in March, 1938 on RCA Victor with Bunny Berigan on vocals.
+He had released an earlier recording of the song in 1936 on Vocalion Records.
 He made three attempts to organize a band of his own, his last try meeting success, playing trumpet in nearly every number while directing the band.
 Berigan's trumpet work and vocal made his recorded performance of it for Victor the biggest hit of his career.
 Berigan modeled his trumpet style in part on Louis Armstrong's, and he often acknowledged Armstrong as his idol.
 Still, his trumpet sound and jazz ideas were unique, earning Armstrong's praise both before and after Berigan's death.